 So, having knowledge of this dilemma, how should one proceed in a way that helps to minimize the effects of the weathering process?
 Although you might be tempted to wait until the project is finished, in this case, it's recommended that you apply the protective finish at the end of each day during the construction process.
 The recommended product is Wolman RainCoat (clear, oil-based) Water Repellant.

-Sweep off the pressure-treated decking each day, and apply a thin coat of the product.
+Sweep off the pressure-treated material each day, and apply a thin coat of the product.
 Putting it on too thickly will prevent the repellant from drying in a timely manner, which will create a bit of a challenge.
 Should this happen, the boards can be wiped down with lacquer thinner to remove some of the excess.

 Why should you apply protective finish each day during construction?

 A lot of moisture is introduced into the wood during the pressure-treating process.
-By applying the Wolman RainCoat waterproofing sealer as soon as possible, you’re attempting to help the appearance-grade treated boards dry out more slowly.
-In a “perfect world,” I would love to install appearance-grade lumber in 50-degree weather, with cloud cover, fog, and a light breeze—have that weather pattern last for 60-plus days.
+By applying the Wolman RainCoat waterproofing sealer as soon as possible, you’re attempting to help the non-incised treated boards dry out more slowly.
+In a “perfect world,” I would love to install this lumber in 50-degree weather, with cloud cover, fog, and a light breeze—have that weather pattern last for 60-plus days.
 That would be a perfect scenario for helping the wood dry slowly.
 We know that weather scenario is likely to never be the case, so taking steps to slow the drying process is our next best option.
 A certain amount of checking and splitting is inevitable, but following this best practice will help to minimize it.

 Ongoing maintenance for treated lumber

-Following a regular maintenance schedule for your appearance-grade treated wood will help keep it looking its best.
+Following a regular maintenance schedule for your non-incised treated wood will help keep it looking its best.
 The wood comes pre-stained from the factory, so as long as the color is still acceptable, you can keep applying thin coats of the clear Wolman RainCoat product as needed.
 A good rule of thumb is to apply a fresh coat when you see the water no longer beading up on the wood.
 If, at some point, you feel the color needs a refresh, you can switch gears and apply a coat of Wolman F&P Finish and Preservative, a transparent penetrating oil finish that comes with a color toner.